How do Insurers Determine if a Vehicle is a Total Loss?

-One important thing to remember is that you’re insuring the value of the car as opposed to the amount you borrowed or the amount you paid.
-With almost all vehicles, depreciation reduces the insured value each year.
+One important thing to remember is that you’re insuring the car’s value instead of the amount of the loan or the amount you paid.
+With almost all vehicles, depreciation reduces the market value each year.

 For example, a car that costs $35,000 new might be worth $28,000 after a year.
 In most cases, insurers base insured value on the value of comparable vehicles in your area.
 Depreciation rates can also vary by make and model.
 Some vehicles depreciate faster than others.

 Newer vehicles are less likely to be a total loss because the insured value is higher.
-Instead, let’s look at a vehicle that’s 5 years old.
-Many vehicles have depreciated by up to 60% at this point, meaning that a $35,000 vehicle (when new) might have an insured value of about $14,000 when it’s 5 years old.
+Instead, let’s look at a vehicle that’s five years old.
+Many vehicles have depreciation up to 60% at this point, meaning that a $35,000 vehicle (when new) might have an insured value of about $14,000 when it’s five years old.

 While the insured value is probably around $14,000, an accident that causes less than $14,000 in damage might still cause the vehicle to be a total loss.
-This is because the costs of repairs are an estimate.
-It isn’t uncommon to find more damage when the body shop starts taking things apart to replace damaged parts.
+It isn’t uncommon to find more damage when the body shop takes things apart to replace damaged parts.

-When a car is totalled, it doesn’t mean you’re out of luck.
+When a car is a total loss, it doesn’t mean you’re out of luck.
 It simply means it isn’t economical to invest money in the repair – at least from the insurer’s standpoint.
-In most cases, if you’ve purchased coverage for the risk, you’ll get a payout on the claim.
+In most cases, if you purchase coverage for the risk, you’ll get a payout on the claim.
 However, the insurer will probably keep the damaged vehicle.
-In exchange, you’ll be paid for the insured value of the vehicle minus your deductible.
-Many times, this payout is enough to get you started with another new or used vehicle, although you may have a car payment again.
+In exchange, the insurer pays for the insured value of the vehicle minus your deductible.
+This payout is often enough to get you started with another new or used vehicle, although you may have a car payment again.